Building an association / federation / union of music professionals

-INPUT SESSIONS are theory or practice presentations that will provide all the information required to help you with your project.
-They will inspire and bring fresh perspectives.
-Speakers from all over Europe will share their stories, give you tips and give your project the final polish.
+INPUT SESSIONS were theory or practice presentations that provided all the information required to help the participants with their project development.
+They inspired and brought fresh perspectives.
+Speakers from all over Europe shared their stories, gave tips and gave the projects the final polish.

-INTERACTIVE SESSIONS are work-in-progress periods dedicated to your project, from the identification of your challenges to shaping a methodology for the next steps.
-You will share your concerns and find solutions collectively with the rest of the participants under the supervision of experienced trainers.
+INTERACTIVE SESSIONS were work-in-progress periods dedicated to the project ideas, from the identification of challenges to shaping a methodology for the next steps.
+Participants shared their concerns and found solutions collectively with the rest of the participants under the supervision of experienced trainers.